tapyu/awesome-stem-academy/CONTRIBUTING.md

 ### What to add

-**You must only suggest STEM academic resources:**
+> What **is** a STEM academic resource?

-- Books, courses, and codes that implements algorithm which require some theoterical background are more than welcome.
-Kalman filter, multilayer perceptron, sorting algorithms are some examples.
+- Books, courses, and codes that implements algorithm which require some theoterical background from a field of Science (e.g., Physics), Technology, Engineering, and Mathematics.
+> What **is not** a STEM academic resource?
-- Suggestions of programming language itself (e.g., Python crash course, Julia cheat sheet, etc) are not considered an academic resources.
+- Suggestions of programming language itself (e.g., Python crash course, Julia cheat sheet, etc).
-- Software and hardware (e.g., a specific board development board) are not considered an academic resources.
+- Software and hardware (e.g., a specific board development board).

 ### How to add